On this Fish’n Canada episode, we address a problem most anglers have to confront at some point in their fishing lives.

-“What’s the perfect fishing boat for me?”, a question Ang & Pete have been asked a thousand times.
-Well, here are their thoughts: In the world of fishing boats, it seems that there are 2 major buying groups.
+“What’s the perfect fishing boat for me?”
+It’s a question Ang and Pete have been asked a thousand times.
+Well, here are their thoughts: In the world of fishing boats, it seems that there are two major buying groups…

-Then there’s group #2, we call them “THE UNENCUMBERED”.
-Unfortunately for these poor souls they haven’t found true happiness yet or are in-between stints of heavenly-bliss and therefore they’ve got only one master to serve, and that’s themselves.
-But here too there’s some form of compromise and it usually boils down to money or supply or both.
-They generally can’t afford the boat they really want or their dream boat isn’t available on the showroom floor and they aren’t willing to wait half a fishing season for it to be ordered.
+Then there’s Group #2.
+We call them “The Unencumbered.”
+Unfortunately for these poor souls, they haven’t found true happiness yet or are in-between stints of heavenly bliss and therefore they’ve got only one master to serve: themselves.
+But here, too, there’s some form of compromise and it usually boils down to money, supply, or both.
+They generally can’t afford the boat they really want, or their dream boat isn’t available on the showroom floor and they aren’t willing to wait half a fishing season for it to be ordered.

-“Well on this show,” says Angelo, “we’re not going to deal with any of that nonsense…. nope, today we’re going to create and join a third group.
-We’ll call ourselves the ALL IN group.
-We’re going to find out what it’s like to build the perfectly uncompromised fishing machine”.
-We can spend money like a Rock Star, we’ve got no time restrictions, not don’t even have a significant other that can interfere with this process, for this project we are totally unshackled.
-Well sort of, you know”.
+“Well on this show,” says Angelo, “we’re not going to deal with any of that nonsense.
+Nope, today we’re going to create and join a third group.
+We’ll call ourselves the ‘All-In’ group.
+We’re going to find out what it’s like to build the perfectly uncompromised fishing machine.
+We can spend money like a Rock Star; we’ve got no time restrictions; we don’t even have a significant other that can interfere with the process.
+For this project, we are totally unshackled.
+Well, sort of…”

-The first and most obvious decision in creating our Super Boat is do we go fiberglass or Aluminum?
-There are gorgeous glass bass boats out there that will hit over 100mph….on flat water.
-Most of our fishing rarely takes place on flat water.
-What we need is a bad-ass high performance big-water rig that fishes like one of those pretty little metal-flake flash-dancers.
+The first and most obvious decision in creating our Super Boat is, Do we go fibreglass or aluminum?
+There are gorgeous ‘glass Bass boats out there that will hit over 100 mph on flat water.
+But most of our fishing rarely takes place on flat water.
+What we need is a badass high-performance big-water rig that fishes like one of those pretty little metal-flake flash-dancers.

-We’re not engineering geniuses by any stretch of imagination but we think there might be a reason why fighter jets and commercial airlines aren’t made out of fiberglass.
-With the constant stress of speed and turbulence they’d crumble like stale Melba toast.
-Even though it’s an alloy the elasticity of aluminum results in a larger capacity to absorb energy and the Fish’n Canada hot-rod is going to need it.
+We’re not engineering geniuses by any stretch of the imagination, but we think there might be a reason why fighter jets and commercial airlines aren’t made out of fibreglass.
+With the constant stress of speed and turbulence, they’d crumble like Melba toast.
+Even though it’s an alloy, the elasticity of aluminum results in a larger capacity to absorb energy and the Fish’n Canada hot-rod is going to need it.

 For five years we’ve been working on a design idea for the perfect fishing boat and now it’s finally coming together.
-We’ve got the perfect platform that we can build the ultimate fishing machine on.
 The Xpedition series introduced in 2013 by Princecraft boats was the missing link.
-When we first saw the specs on this hull, it was very clear, this was a performance boat in sheep’s clothing, now all we need to do now is strip back some wool and let that big bad wolf out.
+Now we’ve got the perfect platform to build upon.
+When we first saw the specs on this hull, it was very clear this was a performance boat in sheep’s clothing.
+All we need to do now is strip back some wool and let that big bad wolf out.

-As awesome as this 200 Xpedition is… too bad we gotta strip it all down… our custom ground-up build is going to have some very significant upgrades in all areas.
-We’ll be hard pressed to keep this baby under 100 grand.
+As awesome as this 200 Xpedition is—it’s almost too bad we’ve gotta strip it all down—our custom build is going to have some very significant upgrades in all areas.
+We’ll be hard pressed to keep this baby under 100 Grand.

 CALLING IN THE BIG GUNS

-“So I called an old buddy of mine Charles Chuck Michel of AJ Manufacturing” says Ang “who’s noted for taking on impossible projects that nobody else will touch, When I told we wanted to strip a fully equipped boat package to the bare hull and completely redesign it, he laughed and said we were crazy but quickly pointed that he specialized in crazy”!
+“So I called an old buddy of mine, Charles Chuck Michel of AJ Manufacturing,” says Ang.
+“He’s noted for taking on impossible projects that nobody else will touch, When I told him we wanted to strip a fully equipped boat package to the bare hull and completely redesign it, he laughed and said we were crazy—but then quickly pointed that he specializes in crazy!”

-By extending the front platform, it will add length to allow an anchor point for a new sleek custom center console to attach itself to.
-This will be the most advanced helm and cockpit to ever grace a fishing boat; designed to make FNC 1 a state of the art vessel.
+Extending the front platform will add length to allow an anchor point for a new sleek custom center console to be attached.
+This will be the most advanced helm and cockpit to ever grace a fishing boat—designed to make FNC1 a state of the art vessel.

-To further enhance this bad boy’s ability to run high and fly we’ve added a 10″ hydraulic jack plate that completely changes the fulcrum of the hull… this Supercharged Verado is going to make FNC1 a true hi performance rod.
+To further enhance this bad boy’s ability to run high and fly, we’ve added a 10″ hydraulic jack plate that completely changes the fulcrum of the hull.
+This Supercharged Verado is going to make FNC1 a true high-performance rod.

 SEAT OF OUR PANTS INNOVATION

-Something nobody will be able to see but it’s crucial is the installation of an oversized gas tank.
-FNC 1 can now make super long runs down a lake or way up a winding river… and not worry about getting back.
+Something nobody will be able to see but is crucial is the installation of an oversized gas tank.
+FNC1 can now make super long runs down a lake or way up a winding river—and not worry about getting back.

-Pete says “have you ever blown a breaker or GFI at your house… it’s a pain in the butt and means something’s wrong.
+Pete says, “Have you ever blown a breaker or GFI at your house?
+It’s a pain in the butt and means something’s wrong.
 There’s no room or time for that out on the water.
-We had the entire electrical system and electronics specked out exactly the way we wanted it.
-We even installed a totally separate redundant back up battery and circuit system, just in case….ala NASCAR”.
+We had the entire electrical system and electronics spec’d out exactly the way we wanted it.
+We even installed a totally separate redundant backup battery and circuit system, just in case, ala Nascar.”

-“As an added safety feature” says Ang “and to complete the custom look we added a Hot-Foot digital gas pedal, a centre console complete with Merc digital controls and hand paddles for both lift and trim functions.
-Both hands on the steering wheel are a must when this hot-rod is dancing on its tip toes”.
+“As an added safety feature and to complete the custom look,” says Ang, “we added a Hot-Foot digital gas pedal, a centre console complete with Merc digital controls, and hand paddles for both lift and trim functions.
+Both hands on the steering wheel are a must when this hot-rod is dancing on its tiptoes.”

-Since there was so much extra space available under the front deck the team decided to add some additional rod storage with an interesting new twist.
-This configuration runs east and west instead of north and south and compliments the full length Rod locker on the port side of FNC 1
+Since there was so much extra space available under the front deck, the team decided to add some additional rod storage with an interesting new twist.
+This configuration runs east to west instead of north to south and compliments the full-length rod locker on the port side of FNC1.

-Because the front of the boat has to absorb most of the impact-energy when FNC 1 runs wide open in really big water, there was a definite need to reinforce the already strong factory bow plate for a couple of reasons.
+Because the front of the boat has to absorb most of the impact-energy when FNC1 runs wide open in really big water, there was a definite need to reinforce the already strong factory bow plate.
 It has to support a big Motorguide Xi5 36 volt long shaft digital trolling motor as well as an extra-large Garmin 10″ GPS sonar unit.
-That’s a big payload, especially when you crash through a 6 foot rogue wave.
+That’s a big payload, especially when you crash through a 6-foot rogue wave.
 Remember, this baby is going places where most boats fear to tread.

-As for the outcome?
-This is definitely the most advanced boat that we’ve ever ran and we are sure it’s an industry first.
+The outcome?
+This is definitely the most advanced boat that we’ve ever run, and we are sure it’s an industry first.
 It has and will continue to turn heads on a daily basis.
 By thinking out of the box we feel we’ve created the ultimate fishing machine!